qnikst/haskell-distributed.github.com/source/tutorial/getting-started.rst

 Note that we haven't deadlocked our own thread by sending to and receiving from its mailbox in this fashion.
-Sending messages is a completely asynchronous operation - even if the recipient doesn't exist, no error will be raised and evaluating ``send`` will not block the caller, even if the caller is sending messages to itself.
+Sending messages is a completely asynchronous operation - even if the recipient doesn't exist, no error will be raised and evaluating :distributed-process:`Control.Distributed.Process.send` will not block the caller, even if the caller is sending messages to itself.

 Each process also has a *mailbox* associated with it.
 Messages sent to a process are queued in this mailbox.
-A process can pop a message out of its mailbox using ``expect`` or the ``receive*`` family of functions.
+A process can pop a message out of its mailbox using :distributed-process:`Control.Distributed.Process.expect` or the ``receive*`` family of functions.
 If no message of the expected type is in the mailbox currently, the process will block until there is.
 Messages in the mailbox are ordered by time of arrival.

 Let's spawn two processes on the same node and have them talk to each other: